Port Community System

 Increase port efficiency

 Port Community Systems are needed as the world becomes increasingly inaccessible if you are not already digitised.
-Although a number of ports are ahead of the game, trading across borders at a seaport is still a bottleneck in many countries for documentary and border compliance as described by The World Bank Doing Business annual report.
+Although a number of ports are ahead of the game, trading across borders at a seaport is still a bottleneck in many countries for documentary and border compliance.
 Heavy reliance on red tape, informal economy, manual paper-based transactions and processes, low IT penetration or even redundancy of silos is a reality and leads to inefficiencies and wastage in the global logistics supply chain.
 A Port Community System is designed to address some of these challenges.
 Port Efficiency is a component of the World Economic Forum Global Competitiveness Index 4.0.

 Become truly digitised